return42/sphkerneldoc/linux_src_doc/drivers/power/supply/ab8500_btemp_c.rst

 Description
 -----------

-This function returns the battery temperature in degrees Celcius based on the NTC resistance.
+This function returns the battery temperature in degrees Celsius based on the NTC resistance.

 .. _`ab8500_btemp_measure_temp`: